geoffreyvanwyk/phel-lang.org/content/documentation/destructuring.md

   (+ a b c)) # Evaluates to 6
 ```

-### Indexed sequential
+## Indexed Sequential Data Structures

-Indexed sequential can also be extracted by indices using the map syntax.
+Indexed sequential data structures can also be extracted by indices using the map syntax.

 ```phel
 (let [{0 a 1 b} [1 2]]